 Reflecting upon Error

-In early meetings we compared problems in acceptance of recommendations of consultants and assignment of causes to medical errors.
+In weekly early meetings we compared problems in acceptance of recommendations of consultants and assignment of causes to medical errors.
+We used brief narrative case history examples.
+A number of questions emerged.

 Why do organizations performs studies of themselves, receive recommendations, but fail to act on them?